 Day 12: Venice

 Venice lies in the North Eastern region of Italy and is home to 450 bridges and 120 islands.
-In here, you should not miss out on the gondola ride, Basilisca San Maro, and the Doge’s Palace.
+While planning a trip to Venice, you should not miss out on the gondola ride, Basilisca San Maro, and the Doge’s Palace.
 There’s something extremely romantic about Venice, plus there is so much history and culture here.

 How to Reach Venice From Sicily